 Short-term incentive (STI): provided as cash (or combination of cash and shares where a specified threshold is exceeded) under the Group Bonus plan for salaried staff.
-STI is not provided to the executive.
+STI was not provided to the executive during the reporting period.

 The Group Bonus is designed to drive and reward short to medium term results whilst reflecting the level and time horizon of risk.
 Group Bonus awards require the achievement of financial and non-financial metrics at an organisational, divisional and individual level.
 The metrics are set at the start of each financial year.